 However modeling languages are limited when confronted with complicated circumstances, such as the need to code an algorithm that creates a schedule based on anticipated volume and current use of facilities.
-It is then that the need for general programming manifests itself. fundamental difficulty However there is а in communication between the simulation code, provided by a simulation vendor, and user code from a general programming language.
-The only means communication is generally through global data exchange or function calls.
+It is then that the need for general programming manifests itself.
+There is a fundamental difficulty in communication between the simulation code, provided by a simulation vendor, and user code from a general programming language.
+The only means of communication is generally through global data exchange or function calls.
 These mechanisms are vulnerable to inappropriate use and were dangerously visible to users.